PURCHASE COLLEGE CATALOG 2016–18

 VIS 2200 / 3 credits / Fall

 The collage medium is often associated with Cubism because it has the power to both fracture and reassemble shapes and images.
 This course explores the fabrication of two-dimensional artworks, using a variety of materials (both found and created), including paper, fabric, wood, metal, and string, along with drawing and painting elements.
-Offered as SOA 2020 for students in other disciplines.

 Art in the Age of Electronic Media